WojciechMatuszewski/graphql-for-frontend-engineers/README.md

 - Docker
 - Node.JS

-To get the most out of this workshop, you should be comfortable with `Typescript` and `React`.
+To get the most out of this workshop you should be comfortable with `Typescript` and `React`.

 ## Validation and setup